NelsenEW/espdrone-clients/docs/cfheadless.md

-The script is located in the *bin* directory in the *crazyflie-clients-python* repository and client.
+The script is located in the *bin* directory in the *espdrone-clients-python* repository and client.
 Here\'s how to use the
 script:
 ```
 $ bin/cfheadless -h